World Symposium Against Antizionism

 Leora Shemesh

-a prominent Toronto-based criminal defence lawyer and a leading figure in Canadian criminal law.
+A prominent Toronto-based criminal defence lawyer and a leading figure in Canadian criminal law.
 A graduate of Osgoode Hall Law School (2000), she earned top honours including the Gale Cup Mooting Competition and the Stephen Leggett Award in Criminal Law.

 Over her career, Shemesh has built a respected practice defending constitutional rights under the Canadian Charter of Rights and Freedoms, appearing at all levels of court.
 She founded her own firm in 2006 and is recognized for her involvement in landmark cases — most notably contributing to R. v.
 Hitzig related to marijuana legalization — as well as challenging police practices and defending clients in serious matters including homicide and sexual assault.